littlehorse-enterprises/lh-examples/demos/it-request/README.md

 ## Webapp Structure

-The webapp is organized as an npm workspace containing:
+The webapp is a modern Next.js application with:

-- **Frontend**: React + TypeScript app (Vite) at http://localhost:5173
-- **Backend**: Express + TypeScript API proxy to LittleHorse at http://localhost:4000
+- **Next.js 14** with App Router for improved performance and developer experience
+- **TypeScript** for type safety with direct integration to LittleHorse client types
+- **Tailwind CSS** for modern, maintainable styling
+- **Server Actions** for secure API calls without a separate backend
+- **Responsive Design** with accessibility features

 ### Webapp Development